-When importing horses from a non-EU Member State, one will have to rely on an official customs agent to complete all required declarations at the first EU border point.
-The customs declarations are made on the basis of the commercial invoice.
+When importing horses from a non-EU Member State, one will have to rely on an official customs agent to complete all required declarations at the first EU Border Point (i.e. "EU point of entry").
+The customs declarations are made based on the commercial invoice.

 Whether you act as a private person (individual) or as a business company (holding a valid VAT registration number) both taxes are due.
 Registered companies can claim the VAT back through their local tax authority, which is not possible for private persons.
 The percentage of VAT might differ between various EU Member States, although the rate of 21% is applied in most countries.
-This percentage is calculated not only on the nett value of the horse(s), but also on the customs- and shipping charges as well as on the Import Duties!
+This percentage is calculated not only on the net value of the horse(s), but also on the customs- and shipping charges as well as on the import duties!
 Make sure you bear this in mind when planning your budget.

-- IMPORT VIA FISCAL REPRESENTATION - For businesses only: if you horse would arrive at a EU border point in another EU Member State (other then the one your company is registrated in) usually the so called 'fiscal representation' system is applied.
-This means that your company designates a third company as your fiscal representative (based in the country where your horse first arrives into EU).
-Your fiscal representative will arrange all formalities with the local customs authority, including settlement of VAT and Import Duties.
+- IMPORT VIA FISCAL REPRESENTATION - For businesses only: if your horse arrives at a EU border point in another EU Member State (other then the one your company is registered in) usually the, so called, 'fiscal representation' system is applied.
+This means that your company designates another company as its fiscal representative (based in the country where your horse first arrives into EU).
+Your fiscal representative will arrange all formalities with the local customs authority, including settlement of the VAT and import duties.
 The main advantage is that your company does not have to pre-finance the taxes since your fiscal representative already settled those... and claimed them back at the same time!
-Although there is a small extra charge for this service, this cancels out the (huge) tax amount that is usually involved and due prior to arrival of your horse.
-Important: one can only benifit from this regime if holding a valid VAT-registration number (not applicable to private persons).
-Example: your Belgian registrated and based company buys a horse in Canada.
-Your agent arranges the full door-to-door transport, including customs clearances in Amsterdam, the airport where your horse first arrives into the EU.
-The fiscal representation will be applied in Amsterdam on arrival of your horse.
+Even though there is a small extra charge for this service, this takes away the burden of the (often very high) tax amount having to be paid prior to the arrival of your horse.